artsandmetaphysics/goodlifeodyssey/documents/metamorphoses.md

 > no wood is left to burn their bodies now,
 > no bit of land where they may be interred."
 > ~ (7.764--873)

+## Book VIII

+The book opens with the story of Scylla, who like Medea, betrays her family and country after falling in love with a man:

+> "Love has led me
+> into this betrayal; I am Scylla,
+> the daughter of King Nisus; I surrender
+> myself, my nation, and my gods as well,
+> and seek no other recompense but you;
+> receive this pledge that guarantees my love,
+> this purple lock---which is no lock at all,
+> but my father's head!"
+She stretched out her foul hand
+> with the proffered gift as Minos shrank away,
+> shocked by the sight of this unholy act:
+> "Shame of the age," he said, "may the gods forbid you
+> their kingdom, and may land and sea deny you!
+> Be sure that I will never let so vile
+> a monster into Crete"
+> ~ (8.119--32)

+It is hard to imagine a woman falling in love with a man she hasn't met and cutting her head off.
+Ovid's portrayal of women's sexual passion feels like pornographic male fantasy.

+Ironically, when Minos returns to Crete, he realizes his wife had slept with a bull, letting a vile monster onto Crete.

+> The scandal of his family had grown
+> past all concealment; now the mother's foul
+> adultery was proven by the strange
+> form of the Minotaur, half man, half bull.
+> Minos determined to remove the cause
+> of this opprobrium from his abode,
+> enclosing it within a labyrinth
+> devised and built by Daedalus, the most
+> distinguished of all living architects,
+> who framed confusion and seduced the eye
+> into a maze of wandering passages.
+> Not otherwise than when Maeander pays
+> his liquid games in the Phrygian fields
+> and flowing back and forth uncertainly,
+> observes its own waves bearing down on it,
+> and sends its doubtful waters on their ways
+> back to their source of down to the open sea:
+> so Daedalus provided numberless
+> confusing corridors and was himself
+> just barely able to find his way out,
+> so utterly deceitful was that place.
+> ~ (8.212--32)

+Daedalus builds wings and flees Crete with his son Icarus, who famously dies because he flies too close to the sun.
+I love these lines, describing bystanders watching:

+> Some fisherman whose line jerks with his catch,
+> some idle shepherd leaning on his crook,
+> some plowman at his plow, looks up and sees
+> something astonishing, and thinks them gods,
+> who have the power to pass through the air.
+> ~ (8.303--7)

+Daedalus is brilliant, but he also demonstrates terrible academic jealousy:

+> For, as it happened, the inventor's sister,
+> quite unaware of what the Fates intended,
+> entrusted her own son to his instruction,
+> a likely lad of twelve, who had a mind
+> with the capacity for principles and precepts;
+> and from his observation of the spines
+> of fishes, which he'd taken as his model,
+> incised a row of teeth in an iron strip
+> and thereby managed to invent the saw.
+> Likewise, he was the first to bind two arms
+> of iron at a joint, so one is fixed
+> and the other, as it moves, inscribes a circle.
+> Daedalus envied him, and headlong hurled
+> this lad of precepts from a precipice,
+> the steep acropolis Minerva loves,
+> and lying, said the lad had slipped and fallen.
+> ~ (8.336--51)

+When the apostle Paul visits Athens, he stood in front of the Areopagus, and said "Athenians, I see how extremely religious you are in every way.
+For as I went through the city and looked carefully at the objects of your worship, I found among them an altar with the inscription, 'To an unknown god.'"
+I wonder if pagans worshiped the unknown god to ensure they aren't forgetting to sacrifice to a god they are not aware of.
+The jealous anger of the pagan gods is common, here is a nice example:

+> Commencing with the rural deities,
+> the gods all got the honors they desired;
+> only Diana's altar was ignored,
+> and left, they say, without a gift of incense.
+> Even the gods may be provoked to anger!
+> "We will not let them get away with this,"
+> Diana said, "Dishonored we may be;
+> but none will say that we were unavenged!"
+> And the spurned goddess sent her vengeful boar
+> straightway onto the fields of Calydon:
+> a beat as great as the bulls of Epirus,
+> and mightier than those of Sicily,
+> with blood and fire shining from his eyes
+> and a neck stiff with bristles just like spear shafts;
+> and as his chest heaved with his grating breast,
+> his heavy shoulders dripped with seething spume;
+> in length his tusks were like an elephant's,
+> and bolts of lightning issued from his mouth,
+> and when he exhaled, trees turned black and died.
+> ~ (8.388--406)

+A band of heroes, including Nestor from the Iliad and Jason of the Golden Fleece, sets out the kill the boar.
+A few heroes die, and after a fortunate spear ends its life, the heroes bicker over the honors of the dead.
+One tragedy leads to another, and before long Diana has completed her revenge.
+Ovid says:

+> Not even if some god had given me
+> a hundred mouths, each fitted with a tongue,
+> and genius suitable to the occasion,
+> and all of Helicon for inspiration,
+> not even then would I be able to
+> describe the sad fate of his wretched sisters,
+> who, careless of decorum, beat their breasts,
+> and while his corpse was still displayed among them,
+> caressed him constantly and gave him kisses,
+> and even kissed the bier he was laid out on
+> ~ (8.760--9)

+Some of the heroes, upon their journey home from the hunt, are stopped at the overflowing river Acheloüs.
+They tell stories with the river to pass the time, including the story of some naiads turned into islands and my favourite story of Baucis and Philemon.
+Two gods in disguise look for a home to stay in.
+Many turn them down, but the old couple lets them in and, though pour, try to make them comfortable.
+The scene seems archetypal---disguised gods testing the devout (consider Abraham being visited by divine messengers).

+> "The gods reclined.
+And with her skirts hitched up,
+> the trembling old lady set the table,
+> correcting its imbalance with a potsherd
+> slipped underneath the shortest of its legs;
+> and when the table had been stabilized,
+> she scrubbed its surface clean with fragrant mint."
+> ~ (8.931--6)

+The visitors magically refill the winebowl, and the couple realize they are gods.

+> "They had a single goose, the guardian
+> of their small villa, whom they now prepared
+> to sacrifice to their immortal guests;
+> his swiftness, though, left the old pair exhausted.
+> Time after time, he slipped out of their grasp,
+> and then, it seemed, sought refuge with the gods,
+> who would not let the couple do him in"

+The small expressions Ovid uses, like "the guardian of their small villa," let one imagine the scene with so few words.

+The gods destroy the town (similar to Sodom and Gomorrah), and ask the old couple what reward they want.

+> "'We ask to be allowed to guard your temple
+> as its priests, and, since we have lived together
+> so many years in harmony, we ask
+> that the same hour take us both together,
+> and that I should not live to see her tomb
+> nor she survive to bury me in min.'"
+> ~ (8.989--99)

+Acheloüs tells the story of Erysichton, who chopped down a sacred tree of Ceres, who soon sent famine to enact her revenge.
+Erysichton was so hungry he sold his daughter into slavery and eventually ate himself to death:

+> "But when at last his illness had consumed
+> all that she brought him, and he still craved more,
+> the wretched man began to tear his limbs
+> asunder, mangling them in his maw,
+> and fed his body as he shrank away."
+> ~ (8.1232--6)

 ## Epistemology